medic/medic-docs/development/using-windows.md

 We don't actively support development on Windows, instead preferring MacOS or Linux.

-However, Microsoft has recently been stabilising their [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about), which appears to work reasonably well for development.
+However, Microsoft has recently been stabilizing their [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about), which appears to work reasonably well for development.

 Installation instructions are mostly the same as they written in [the README](https://github.com/medic/medic/blob/master/README.md) with a couple of caveats as of time of writing (2019-07-25), noted below.